kiuone/PGPTracker/README.md

 ### Step 3: Run Internal Setup (Mandatory)

 This command is **mandatory**.
-It automatically creates and configures the separate `qiime2` Conda environment that PGPTracker needs to run external tools.
+It automatically creates and configures the separate `qiime2` and `PICRUSt2` Conda environment that PGPTracker needs to run external tools.

 ```bash
 pgptracker setup